sorgerlab/indra/CONTRIBUTING.md

 New non-python resource files
 -----------------------------
-If a new non-python file is added to the repository, it needs to be listed in MANIFEST.in to make sure it is added to the documentation.
+If a new non-python file is added to the repository, it needs to be listed In MANIFEST.in to make sure it is added to the documentation.